klozn/10-javascript/00-essentials/10-git/11-git-basics-local-commits/codelab02/README.md

         ```
 - We're all set to start creating some files!

-## Navigating the Git internals using commands
+## Navigating the Git object using commands

 - Create the following directory structure, put some text in each file:
     ```